 When young children begin their early childhood education in preschool or kindergarten, early childhood teachers like their colleagues in primary education must be able to adjust the level of support they provide.
-In an ever-increasing online and digital world, where young children already exposed to so much technology in their lives, scaffolding in early childhood education is vital.
+In an ever-increasing online and digital world, where young children are already exposed to so much technology in their lives, scaffolding in early childhood education is vital.

 So what is scaffolding in early childhood?
 It is a type of assistance given to children to support their task and in the next few paragraphs, I will discuss with you how you can apply this to technology integration in preschool or kindergarten or even early years primary classes.